microsoft/reverse-proxy/docs/docfx/articles/runtimes.md

 - VersionPolicy - policy applied to version selection, e.g. whether to prefer downgrades, upgrades or request an exact version.
 The default is `RequestVersionOrLower`.
 Full path: `ClusterConfig.HttpRequest.VersionPolicy`.
 Type: `HttpVersionPolicy?`

 ### Yarp.ReverseProxy.Telemetry.Consumption package
-On .NET Core 3.1 runtime supports only:
+On .NET Core 3.1 it supports only:
 - YARP events and metrics
-- Limited support of Kestrel events.
-Only the following event fields are reported: timestamp, connection ID and request ID.
+- Kestrel events

-On .NET 5 and higher supports:
+On .NET 5 and higher it supports events and metrics for:
-- .NET networking library events for HTTP, DNS, Security, Sockets
-- Full Kestrel events support.
-Reported event fields: timestamp, connection ID, request ID, request's HTTP version, path, method
+- YARP
-- Kestrel metrics
+- Kestrel
+- HTTP (SocketsHttpHandler)
+- NameResolution (DNS)
+- NetSecurity (SslStream)
+- Sockets

 ## Building for .NET Core 3.1